KentChoices privacy notice

 Please contact the Information Resilience and Transparency Team at email@example.com to exercise any of your rights, or if you have a complaint about why your information has been collected, how it has been used or how long we have kept it for.

 You can contact our Data Protection Officer, Benjamin Watts, at firstname.lastname@example.org, or write to: Data Protection Officer, Sessions House, Maidstone, Kent ME14 1XQ.

-The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority.
-The supervisory authority in the UK is the Information Commissioner who may be contacted on 03031 231113.
+UK GDPR also gives you right to lodge a complaint with the Information Commissioner who may be contacted on 03031 231113.

 Read our corporate privacy statement.